Dawadolma/hello-world/README.md

 # hello-world

 Hi,
-Beginner with no provious knowledge of coding.
+I am a beginner with no provious knowledge of coding.
 Would love to have better experience and learning.